 That choice says more about him than any list of appointments.
 Weinstein matters because he has tried to build a form in which serious philosophical argument can meet ordinary listeners without being diluted into motivational talk or ideological theater.

-He built his career inside the university, but not only for it
+He built his career inside the university and beyond it

 The University of North Dakota directory gives the institutional outline.
 Weinstein is a Chester Fritz Distinguished Professor of Philosophy whose specialties include social and political philosophy, history of philosophy, philosophy of economics, and public philosophy.
 The same page identifies him as director of the Institute for Philosophy in Public Life.

-Weinstein did not simply become a professor who sometimes speaks to general audiences.
+Weinstein became more than a professor who sometimes speaks to general audiences.
 He built organizational and media structures around the idea that philosophy belongs outside the seminar room.
 His UND biography says he has written four books, dozens of articles, and edited five collections.
 It also notes that he won the university's top teaching award in 2007.

 That profile suggests a familiar academic career.
 The unusual part is what he chose to do with it.